-On a pro bono basis, as part of Trial Lawyers Care (a project of the American Association for Justice), Daniel represented several individuals, including an injured firefighter, in appeal hearings before the September 11th Victim Compensation Fund.
-In one case, Daniel's advocacy resulted in an award that was more than 50 times greater than that which was determined prior to his client's appeal.
-Daniel counts his work for Trial Lawyers Care among his most satisfying achievements, both professionally and personally.
+On a pro bono basis, as part of Trial Lawyers Care (a project of the American Association for Justice), Daniel represented an injured firefighter and a hotel worker in appeal hearings before the September 11th Victim Compensation Fund, enabling his clients to recover more than $1 million for injuries sustained at Ground Zero.
+In one case, Daniel’s advocacy resulted in an award more than 50 times greater than that which was determined prior to his involvement.

-Daniel also serves on the Executive Committee of the National Association of Shareholder and Consumer Attorneys, where he is chair of the Amicus Committee, and is an active member of numerous other professional organizations, including Public Justice, the American Association for Justice, and the American Constitution Society for Law & Policy.
+Daniel currently serves as Secretary for the National Association of Shareholder and Consumer Attorneys (NASCAT).
+Prior to that, he served as Amicus Committee Chair, and in that capacity submitted amicus briefs to the U.S. Supreme Court and other appellate courts on important current cases impacting access to the courts by investors and consumers.
+He is an active member of numerous other professional organizations, including Public Justice, the American Association for Justice, and the American Constitution Society for Law & Policy.